KBomba/profit-calc/README.md

 A nice & easy profit calculator.
 Default hashrates set for one GTX750TI.

-- Supported exchanges: Bittrex, Mintpal, Cryptsy, Poloniex, AllCoin & AllCrypt.
+- Supported exchanges: Bittrex, Mintpal, Cryptsy, Poloniex, AllCoin, AllCrypt & C-Cex.
 - Supported coin info apis: WhatToMine, CoinTweak & CoinWarz.

-- Filter to show only the "healthy" coins available on the supported exchanges & without frozen markets, low volume, etc...(applied on calculation)
+- Filters and colors to indicate whether a coin is frozen on exchanges, has no supported markets, ...
 - Option to include every exchange into the actual BTC price for a coin, but uses their volume for that coin as weight.
 Unchecked it uses the price of the exchange with the highest volume.
 - Option to calculate USD/EUR/GBP/CNY per day.
 - Option to calculate the electricity cost (if fiat is selected!)
 - Supports NiceHash to get their actual prices for vendors/us miners.
 - Supports PoolPicker to get the prices for a lot of different multipools and algos, averaging over X days.
 - Supports Cryp.Today to get the prices user "suchmoon" got by mining at different multipools and algos, averaging over X days.
 - Saves all settings and hashrates on exit and reloads them on launching the app.
 - Logs all activity per session, and explicitly shows when an API has errored out.
 - Rightclick the list with results to copy the results to clipboard.